Whippet

 Origin and historical development

-The Whippet, often referred to as the 'poor man's racehorse,' emerged in the late 19th century in Northern England.
-Developed by coal miners who required a compact, agile, and efficient hunting dog, the breed is a result of crossing small Greyhounds with various terrier breeds.
-This heritage provided the Whippet with its signature explosive speed and a tenacious, yet affectionate, temperament.
-As the breed gained popularity, enthusiasts established formal champion rules to govern their breeding and racing activities, ensuring the preservation of their athletic prowess.
+The Whippet, often referred to as the 'poor man's racehorse,' emerged in the 19th century in Northern England.
+Developed by coal miners who required a compact, agile, and fast dog for rabbit coursing and racing, the breed is a result of crossing small Greyhounds with various terriers and possibly the Italian Greyhound.
+This unique heritage provided the breed with its characteristic explosive speed and affectionate, gentle temperament.
+As the breed gained popularity, enthusiasts began to formalize the breed through official kennel clubs, ensuring that the structural integrity of the dog was preserved for both work and companionship.

 FCI Standard & Characteristics